Our Products

 Prevent clutter in libraries.

-Users are notified immediately through Teams Adaptive Cards and email notifications.
+Users are notified immediately through Teams Adaptive Cards, email notifications or both (configurable).
 This allows them to re-file the item right away, before they’ve started working on it or added content that would make relocation more difficult.
-The result is a clean, secure, and self-correcting environment that reinforces good information management habits without disrupting user productivity.
+The result is a secure and self-correcting environment that reinforces good information management habits without disrupting user productivity.

 Restricted DocSets™